COVID-19 is causing unprecedented chaos all around the world. And Amazon's FBA service is not immune.

-So let’s take a look at the top Amazon FBA alternatives sellers might want to switch to in order to take back control of their fulfilment situation.
+So let's take a look at the top Amazon FBA alternatives sellers might want to switch to in order to take back control of their fulfillment situation.

 What's happening with Amazon FBA & COVID-19?

-Amazon is blocking all shipments of non-essential products to its fulfilment centres in response to drastic changes in shopper behaviour since the coronavirus outbreak.
+Amazon is blocking all shipments of non-essential products to its fulfillment centers in response to drastic changes in shopper behavior since the coronavirus outbreak.
 The current estimate is that this will be in effect until April 5th 2020.

 "Non-essential" means anything outside the following categories:

 - Health and household (including personal-care appliances).